Rian1010/Milestone4/README.md

   ]
 }
 ```
-- Replace example-bucket, in the code, with what's given above the box (Name of the bucket)
+- Replace `example-bucket`, in the code, with name of the bucket (Given above the code box)
-- Go to dashboard through one of the things that can be pinned in the navigation bar, called IAM, then click on groups to create a group
+- Go to the dashboard of 'IAM', which is in the list of selections that appears, when clicking on the pin icon in the navigation bar,
+- Click on groups to create a group
 - Click on Policy and Create a new policy
 - Click on Import managed policy
 - Search for s3 and choose AmazonS3FullAccess
 - In JSON, change the string from 'Resource' to a list and add ["arn:aws:s3:::bucket-name"], ["arn:aws:s3:::bucket-name/*"]
 - Click on the Review Policy button and give it a name, such as bucket-name-policy
-- Go to the created group, go to permissions, search for the policy just created, check it and click on the 'Attach policy' button
+- Go to the created group, go to 'Permissions', search for the policy just created, check it and click on the 'Attach policy' button
-- Click on Users in the side-navigation-bar, then click on Add User and name it with something that is associated with the bucket name and tick programmatic access
+- Click on Users in the side-navigation-bar, then click on 'Add User' and name it with something that is associated with the bucket name and tick 'Programmatic Access'
-- Choose the created group, skip the keys, as they're not needed and create the user
+- Choose the created group, skip the keys, as they are not needed and create the user
-- It is very important to make sure to download the .csv, this has the access keys needed in the software.
-It's important to keep them safe.
-One is never able to generate them again.
+- It is very important to make sure to download the .csv, as it has the access keys needed in the software and it is important to keep them safe because one is never able to generate them again, otherwise a new bucket needs to be created
 - Go back to S3, click on the bucket and test it by trying to upload a file
 - The image should have a link that can be accessed from anywhere

 ## Change the code for S3
-- sudo pip3 install django-storages
+- `sudo pip3 install django-storages`
-- sudo pip3 install boto3
+- `sudo pip3 install boto3 `
 - Include 'storages' to INSTALLED-APPS in settings.py

 - For AWS to save the static and media folders, the following content needs to be added to the custom_storages.py file: